minhokg/FlexPwr_Minho/README.md

         return response
 ```

-* The API information of the result is quite similar with the task 3 question.
-The schema of responses refers to the definition part
+* The resulting API information is quite similar to what was in task 3.
+The schema of responses refers to the definition part.

 ```YAML
 ---